 The book is written by David Coles, the founder of Langridge oil paint.
 David is hugely knowledgabe about pigments and paints.
-His Langridge paint are, what I have called 'honest' paints in my my review of Langridge oils.
-The paints celebrate the pigment it is made of.
+His Langridge paint is, what I call 'honest' paints in my my review of Langridge oils.
+This paint celebrate the pigment it is made of.
 So every colour behaves slightly differently.
 They are beautiful paints to work with.
 So if anyone is authorised to write a book on colour it is master paint maker David Coles.

 The actual content is divided into periods in history.
-It starts with colours used in ancient times, then we move to the ancients, colours used in the classical world, medieval times and so onwards to the current day.
+It starts with colours used in ancient times, then we move to colours used in the classical world, medieval times and so onwards to the current day.
 Many pigments from the past are not in use anymore, usually because of safety concerns.
-And many modern pigments are synthetic; man made colours in colours that the ancients could only dream of.
+And many modern pigments are synthetic; man-made pigments in colours that the ancients could only dream of.

 Every pigment gets two pages: one gorgeous photo and one page of text.
 The text describes its orgin and usage.
 The information is short but interesting.
 There are plenty of pigments I have never heard of and which are interesting to learn about.
 Plenty of pigments too that I know my favourite Old Masters used.
 It is great to learn a little bit more about their paints.